Clifford Hansen: Governor of Wyoming

-U.S. Senate years, 1967-1978
+U.S. Senate years (1967–1978)

 In 1972, Hansen was reelected to the Senate over Democrat Mike Vinich: 101,314 votes (71.3%) to 40,753 (28.7%).

 Senator Hansen was known for social and fiscal conservatism.
 He voted against sending the proposed Equal Rights Amendment to the states for their consideration.
 He opposed the Nixon administration's deployment of the anti-ballistic missile, a position which put him at odds with then Defense Secretary Melvin R. Laird.

 Hansen voted in favor of the Civil Rights Act of 1968 and the confirmation of Thurgood Marshall to the U.S. Supreme Court.

-In 1976, Hansen supported the nomination and run for election of President Gerald R. Ford Jr., who won Wyoming's three electoral votes.
+In 1976, Hansen supported the nomination and run for election of President Gerald Ford, who won Wyoming's three electoral votes.
 Hansen retired from the Senate in 1978, when he declined to run for a third term.
 He moved back to Jackson and served on the Senate Finance Committee under chairman Russell B. Long.

 Another of Hansen's accomplishments was national legislation that increased the share of mineral royalties collected on federal lands within the western states from 37.5 to 50 percent.
 This adjustment brought an additional $2.8 billion to Wyoming over the years, according to calculations requested by Governor Dave Freudenthal from the state Department of Revenue.